blakewilson/markdown-posts/README.md

 # Markdown Posts

-A simple API to transform a directory of markdown files into an
+A simple API to transform a directory of markdown files with frontmatter into data.

 ## Usage